aurimas-darguzis/reacting.io/content/blog/react-useContext-hook/react-using-useContext-hook.md

 ## API building blocks

 - `context` object is holding the current context value and can be subscribed to.
 First step is to create a context with a call to `React.createContext()` - this will return a Context object.
 If you like to pass a default value - simply pass it in the `createContext({id: 1, category: nutrition })` like so.
 You are free to pass anything you want.
-It will probably end up being an object with few properties on it, or an array that you later on will iterate to create items on the screen.
-This can be a response from http call, or just internal state object.
+From my personal experience it can be eather a response from http call or internal app state, that replaced redux from quite a few projects.

 ```js
 const MyContext = React.createContext(defaultValue)